nschoch/nschoch.github.io/_posts/2019-09-03-7ReasonsYouMightWantToRefinanceYourApartmentLoan.md

 ---
 title: '7 Reasons You Might Want to Refinance Your Apartment Loan'
 date: 2019-09-03 00:00:00
 description: Many apartment investors don’t like debt, so rather than refinancing, they would prefer to pay off their loans.
 Why get a new loan when you’d prefer to have no loan?
 If that describes you, you may want to reconsider.
 Used wisely, debt is a powerful tool that can help you reach your short- and long-term investment goals.
-Let’s take a look at six challenges and how refinancing can be a solution.
+Let’s take a look at seven challenges and how refinancing can be a solution.
 featured_image: '/images/crapi-apartments-image.jpg'
 ---